uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/sections/numbers.md

 {panel end}

-You have probably noticed from the interactive that when set to 1, the leftmost bit (the “most significant bit”) adds 32 to the total, the next adds 16, and then the rest add 8, 4, 2, and 1 respectively.
+You have probably noticed from the interactive that when set to 1, the leftmost bit (the "most significant bit") adds 32 to the total, the next adds 16, and then the rest add 8, 4, 2, and 1 respectively.
 When set to 0, a bit does not add anything to the total.
 So the idea is to make numbers by adding some or all of 32, 16, 8, 4, 2, and 1 together, and each of those numbers can only be included once.